huggingface/blog/classification-use-cases.md

 - user: lsmith
   guest: true
 ---
-# Leveraging Hugging Face for complex text classification use cases
+# How Hugging Face Accelerated Development of Witty Works Writing Assistant

 ## The Success Story of Witty Works with the Hugging Face Expert Acceleration Program.